History of inline skates

+The first known rollerskate was invented by Joseph Merlin in the 1760's.

 The first patented wheeled skate was filed in France in 1819 by Charles-Louis Petibled.
 From that point forward, more patents and documented designs continued to explore wheeled alternatives to ice skates.
 Around 1860, wheeled skates began to gain popularity, and new patents appeared under names such as "roller-skates" and "parlor skates".
 As inventions increased, roller skates began to diverge from the original single-line layout.
 Inventors experimented with two rows of wheels as a learning platform for beginner skaters.
 These double-row skates offered greater stability, but they were difficult to turn.